-Whether you are a fashionista with a mountain-sized wardrobe or a minimalist, a quality raincoat must be one of your staple items.
-Let’s say, you’ve decided to take a plunge and buy one, but which one?
+Whether you are a fashionista with a mountain-sized wardrobe or a minimalist, a quality rain jacket must be one of your staple items.
+Let’s say, you’ve decided to take a plunge and buy one, but which one is your.perfect raincoat?
 It might look like a simple task but there are many key factors for choosing a piece of clothing that fits your needs and lifestyle.
 Don’t let a sudden downpour ruin your plans and keep reading to prepare yourself for the task – to find the rain jacket of your dreams.

 When hit by a storm you will probably run for a shelter and feeling like in your personal sauna is not an experience one appreciates.
 That is why breathability of material is another important factor to count on when choosing rainwear.
 It is measured by how well the warm weather evaporates from underneath the raincoat to the outside.
 We are proud to mention that all our designs are breathable and won’t get you all sweaty while wearing them.

 Lower rating of breathability means the rain jacket will sustain warmth much better but may cause unpleasant feeling of humidity.
 Otherwise, higher rating of breathability indicates that you may need more layers underneath to keep you nice and warm.